100 iconic moments from music history

 The influential single "The Adventures of Grandmaster Flash on the Wheels of Steel," released in 1981, was the first to use samples from other songs, according to Sean O'Hagan of The Guardian.
 It had snippets of music from at least nine other artists, including Blondie, Queen, and the Sugarhill Gang.

-Simon & Garfunkel perform in front of 500,000 people at Central Park
+Simon & Garfunkel perform in Central Park

 You may also like: The richest country music stars